electrode-io/electrode-native/docs/cli/create-miniapp.md

 `<appName>`

 - The name to use for the MiniApp.
 The MiniApp name must follow Electrode Native module name rules.
-- We recommend suffixing the name of MiniApp with suffix `App`
+- We recommend suffixing the name of MiniApp with suffix `-miniapp`

 ##### Options